neivv/aice/Documentation.md

 following names can be used to access other unit's, such as the current target as `unit.target`.
 Any objects accessible from `unit.` can be chained if wished, such as`bullet.target.target.addon`.

+Additionally an variables that were assigned with [`unit` type][set-opcode] can be used in any point of chain, e.g. `spritelocal_variable1.target.addon.spritelocal_variable2` as an extreme example.

 Note that any expression using these other units [needs to provide a default value][opt-expr] when the other unit is missing.